timbergus/workshop-rn/README.md

 ## Getting Started

+Please, use this repository as a base for you workshop phase.
+The idea is to fork this project so everyone uses the same folder structure for the workshop.

 If this is your first time creating a React Native app, make sure you have Node, npm or yarn installed.
 For default, it's working with EXPO.

 Follow the next steps: